jessbringlarsen/influxdb-exploration/readme.md

 Go to `Load Data` -> `Telegraf` -> `Linux System Monitoring` -> `Setup Instructions` -> `Generate New API Token` and copy the API Token and the Telegraf start command and paste it to a `telegraf.sh` file.

 See the [template readme](https://github.com/influxdata/community-templates/blob/master/linux_system/readme.md) for additional setup instructions, typically the `INFLUX_HOST` and `INFLUX_ORG` environment variables needs to be specified as in this case.
-Add these two lines to `telegraf.sh` so the complete file will be similar to this:
+Execute commands similar to this:

     export INLFUX_ORG=test_org
     export INFLUX_HOST=http://localhost:8086